hugobelman/WkHtmlToPDF-.NET-Wrapper/README.md

 # WkHtmlToPDF C# Wrapper (.NET Framework)

-A small and easy-to-use C# wrapper for wkhtmltopdf executable.
+A small and easy-to-use wrapper for convert Html to Pdf files/url with wkhtmltopdf executable for C# .NET Framework.

 ## Install